kars0n777/suckless/README.md

 **These are my suckless builds.
-I've only modified dwm and slstatus, but these are mainly so I can pull them down from github**
+I've only modified dwm, st, and slstatus, but these are mainly so I can pull them down from github**

 - These are my suckless builds for dmenu, dwm, slstatus and st
 - I am new to suckless software so any help would be appreciated